 All exchange students are registered as full-time non-degree visiting exchange students due to immigration regulations and UConn policies for international students.
 In order to be have a full-time status, incoming exchange students must be enrolled on:

 As non-degree visiting exchange students, you are not able to register for courses online through the Student Administration System.
-Instead, course enrollment is facilitated through the Office of Education Abroad with the assistance of the Office of the Registrar and the various academic departments at UConn.
+Instead, course enrollment is facilitated through the Office of Experiential Global Learning with the assistance of the Office of the Registrar and the various academic departments at UConn.

 Exchange students will submit a list of 10 courses through the Course Preference Form found on the incoming exchange application.
 Student will be required to follow the Course Registration instructions before completing the form.